 Please do not try to vote YET!!
 We’re just calling for nominations at this point.
 Voting will begin January 1st.

-When you nominate someone, please provide a link to somewhere (such as wikipedia, news stories, etc.) where we can get further information on them).
+When you nominate someone, please provide a link to somewhere (such as wikipedia, news stories, etc.) where we can get further information on them and what they did this year).
 AND, please give us some rationale for why you think this person should be Mormon of the Year.
-We will also look at the number of hits on Google News (http://news.google.com) that each nominee has.

 I look forward to seeing the nominees and selection this year.
-An election year in the U.S. always leads to new faces in the news, Mormons who have had a great impact or influence on Mormons and Mormonism during 2009.
+An election year in the U.S. always leads to new faces in the news, and thus Mormons who have had a great impact or influence on Mormons and Mormonism during 2011.

 Here are my own nominations: